Fix Structured Data Warnings in Search Console

 https://search.google.com/test/rich-results

-Paste the live URL.
+Paste the live URL (or use Test code to paste raw JSON-LD).
 You’ll see:

-• Which schema types were detected
+• which schema types were detected,

-• Yellow notices = recommended field missing
+• yellow items = recommended field missing (still eligible).

-Step 2: Cross-reference Schema.org
+Step 2: Cross-reference Schema.org and Google’s docs

-For example, an Article image warning:
+For an Article image warning, check both:

 https://developers.google.com/search/docs/appearance/structured-data/article (Google's extra requirements)